Marleybadboy/Example-Adventure/README.md

 </p>

 Note that a player can have one save in total.
 And it holds health and ammunition data also it should be used with caution such fromsoftwer solution. :superhero::bone:

+## Summary
+Moreover, the game uses various design patterns such as object pooling, state machine, observer, facade and more

+The project is open source.
+Prepared for a skilled designer who can use the generated tools freely

+Of course, you can play the built version at this link: [Example Adventure](https://drive.google.com/file/d/10sv-WuzmfAuNXQx5tBqIm395K75elu31/view?usp=sharing)